rp3022/p8105_hw3_rp3022/HW3.md

 |  Monday | Tuesday | Wednesday | Thursday |  Friday | Saturday |  Sunday |
 |--------:|--------:|----------:|---------:|--------:|---------:|--------:|
 | 1858699 | 1799238 |   2129772 |  2091151 | 2291711 |  1369237 | 1919213 |

+Based on the results it can be seen that the physical activity(in minutes) was higher on Wednesday and Thursday and **highest on Friday**.
+The activity is **least on Saturday**